w3c/wot-binding-templates/VOCABULARY-CREATION-GUIDE.md

 Vocabulary terms can also be more specific to a certain type of Interaction Affordance or operation type, e.g., Event Affordances or observable Properties.

-The mapping then needs to be cast into vocabulary terms based on the Web Ontology Language (OWL) and – more generally – the Resource Description Framework (RDF).
+The mapping then needs to be described as vocabulary terms based on the Web Ontology Language (OWL) and – more generally – the Resource Description Framework (RDF).
 This mapping can reuse existing, more general vocabularies and integrate them